UniversalDependencies/docs/_id/index.md

   * Tense.
 Indonesian verbs have the same form in any tenses.
   * Aspect, with the same reason for Tense.

-* These UDv2 might be relevant to Indonesian grammar, but due to limited references, we will cover this in future work:
+* These UDv2 features might be relevant to Indonesian grammar, but due to limited references, we will cover them in future work:
   * Definite.
 Indonesian does not have articles like _a/an/the_ in English.
 Implicitly, a noun phrase can be determined whether it is infinite or definite.
   * Mood
   * Polite